 Trust that Beautiful Mama Gut and Know Free to Feed is Here to Help You

 We can’t say it enough – you know best.
 You know your baby and when something doesn’t “feel right,” it probably isn’t.
 It can be hard to hear a medical professional say, “ Don’t worry, they’re growing fine.”
 Trust your gut mama and do what you have to do to find relief for your baby.

 Free to Feed is here to support you and guide you on this journey.
-We’ll continue to provide you with valuable information and work hard at finding solutions for breastfeeding mothers and babies with food allergies or intolerances.
+We’ll continue to provide you with valuable information and work hard at finding solutions for breastfeeding babies with food allergies or intolerances.

 We’re happy and proud to be here.
 And we’re so glad you found us.
 We want the best for you and your little one!

 Consider a one-on-one consult if you feel like you’re losing your mind or even more sleep about what is causing your baby’s symptoms.